 More on that later.
 First, let’s set up your campaign…

 Step 2.
-Set up your campaign on YouTube
+Set up your video campaign on YouTube

 Go to YouTube and upload your video ad.

-Then, go to your Google Ads platform to set up a new campaign.
+Then, go to your Google Ads account to set up a new campaign.

 Click Campaigns > +Campaign > New campaign.